Streaming Architecture, Performance, Apache Kafka

 Garbage collection pauses in JVM-based systems like Kafka or Flink can cause intermittent spikes.
 A poorly tuned JVM might pause for hundreds of milliseconds during a major GC cycle, creating latency outliers that violate SLAs.

 Queue waiting times occur when messages sit in buffers waiting for processing.
 If your pipeline can't keep pace with incoming data, queues grow and latency increases proportionally.
+For strategies to manage this, see Backpressure Handling in Streaming Systems.

 Design Principles for Low-Latency Pipelines